erwkuvi/cpp_modules/README.md

 to learn OOP, but since C++ is derived from C, it seems like a more proper choice.
 Because this is a complex language, and in order to keep things simple, code will comply with the C++98 standard.
 Modern C++ is way different in a lot of aspects.
 The exercises will progressively increase in complexity.

+Conclusions:
+Initialization Lists.
+const function and its usage.